 - Rigidity percolation: It is a high order {\em phase transition}.
-Upon a smooth increase of the average number of contacts per cell, a sudden emergence of a generically rigid region that spans almost the whole network, the {\em Giant Rigid Cluster} (GRC).
+Once the average number of contacts per cell reaches a critical value, a generically rigid region that spans almost the whole network, the {\em Giant Rigid Cluster} (GRC), suddenly emerges.
 A small GRC implies that the structure is floppy, and a large GRC implies that the structure, as a whole, is rigid.
-In 2 dimensions, the critical point in average the average number of contacts per cell triggering the emergence of the GRC is located at $\langle k_c\rangle=4$ for large networks. $\\$
+In 2 dimensions, the critical point in the average number of contacts per cell triggering the emergence of the GRC is located at $\langle k_c\rangle=4$ for large networks \cite{jacobs1995generic}. $\\$

-- Jamming: A system ---made e.g., of hard disks--- is jammed when the constituents arrest each other and no independent movements are possible.
+- Jamming: A system ---made e.g., of hard disks--- is jammed when the constituents arrest each other and no independent movements are possible \cite{liu1998jamming, bolton1990rigidity}.
 At the jamming critical point in density $\phi$ of hard disks, the network of contacts experiences a sudden emergence of a large GRC ---see above.